nitrosh/nitro-ui/LLM_GUIDE.md

 ## End of LLM Guide

-This guide provides complete technical specifications for the YDNATL library.
+This guide provides complete technical specifications for the NitroUI library.
 When generating code:

 1. Use the exact method signatures provided
 2. Follow the patterns demonstrated